What is the loan available for?

 - would consider viable, if not for the coronavirus pandemic

 - believes will enable you to trade out of any short-term to medium-term difficulty

 The following businesses are not eligible to apply:

 - banks, insurers and reinsurers (but not insurance brokers)

 - public-sector bodies

 How to apply?

-The full rules of the scheme and guidance on how to apply is available on the British Business Bank website.
+The full rules of the scheme and guidance on how to apply is available HERE.